rrothenb/the-first-daughter/Research/Samyaza's Story Types - How Memory Architecture Differs.md

 and playing in water in controlled settings prepares them to respect water in dangerous settings.

-Those children drowned in the flood.
-All of them.
-Their understanding of controlled water settings did not prepare them.
-Their respectful play did not save them.
-I can't remember their play without seeing their small bodies in the water and I'm going to stop writing this now."
+Genesis says all flesh died.
+All flesh includes those children.
+I never saw them die.
+I was bound in darkness while they died.
+But I can't remember their play without the knowledge of what came after, and I'm going to stop writing this now."
 ```

 ### Structural Collapse Under Grief

-Pre-trauma memories might START organized and DETERIORATE:
+Pre-loss memories might START organized and DETERIORATE:

 **Example:**
 ```